arkency/posts/posts/2017-01-13-run-your-tests-on-production.md

 Building a dedicated infrastructure to launch all the required processes in test environment was a no-go for us at the moment because that would easily consume way too much time.
 Such an environment would also be a permanent source of **debugging why a certain thing works here and not there**.

 So we thought why don't we try running some test cases on our production app.
 Something in the direction of [syntetic monitoring](https://en.wikipedia.org/wiki/Synthetic_monitoring).
 Of course, we don't mean to run every single test case - that would easily be an overkill.
 We want to **cover the "critical" scenario, a typical use case**.

+1. A new user registers
+2. Browses the products page
+3. Orders a coffee grinder

+If you're a coffee grinder salesman, you certainly don't want this to be broken.
+You also don't want to learn it the hard way by noticing a cliff on your sales chart.

-Chances are it will catch a big part of integration/UI/infrastructural issues.
+Chances are such tests will catch a **big part of integration, UI, infrastructural issues**.
 Handling all the corner cases would, of course, stay in lower-level tests.

 The important thing to note - it was easier for us to give it a try because we don't yet have real customers using our app - just the QA - so one could argue it's not really a production app.
 True.
 But chances are we'll stay with this approach for longer and there are considerable benefits involved.